LTSCommerce/fr-inventory/README.md

 ### Debugging Client Side Code

-If you want to debug the code that is running the browser
+If you want to debug the code that is running the browser then you should use the `Next.js: debug client-side` configuration in [launch.json](.vscode/launch.json)

+First, make sure the dev server is running (`./run dev`)

+In the bottom bar of VSCode, you can see the debug options, choose teh correct one and launch it.

+This will then open a chrome window and attach to debugging.
+You can then set breakpoints and work on your code.
+Note this will only let you debug client side code, not anything backend (eg api pages).

 ### Debugging The Development Server Side Code